-Bachelor of Arts in Architectural Design Application Portfolio Tips
+Master of Architecture Application Portfolio Tips

-The portfolio of work submitted with your application is the best way for us to evaluate your abilities in our program.
-The admissions committee looks very carefully at the portfolio because it contains a tremendous amount of information.
-Yours will be one of many portfolios the admission committee examines, so it must be both concise and informative.
-Keep the portfolio simple and treat the design of the portfolio as a design project in its own right.
+The portfolio of work submitted with your application is the best way of demonstrating your capabilities as a designer.
+The admissions committee looks very carefully at the portfolio because it contains a tremendous amount of subtle information.
+Keep in mind that yours will be one of hundreds of portfolios the admission committee examines, so it must be both concise and informative.